-The book came out on May 19th, and they already had to order four more printings!
-Due to unexpected demand, and due to COVID-19, a lot of the retailers below may show “out of stock” – but they will definitely receive and ship more copies soon.
+The book came out on May 19th, and they already had to order six more printings!
+Due to unexpected demand, and due to COVID-19, it has taken some time to get copies to everyone.
 I’m really sorry for any delays.
 Thank you so much, to everyone.
 I genuinely appreciate the interest in this work.

 In the US, you can buy a copy (hardcover, e-book, or audio), and help out struggling independent bookstores at the same time, here at Bookshop.org.
 The Hachette publisher listing has options for purchase from various vendors; and here it is on sale at Amazon.
 Last I checked, Barnes and Noble has copies, too.

 Outside the US — here are UK sales options, and Hive.co.uk allows you to order one through your local independent bookstore.
 Some European retailers still have copies from earlier printings, but the whole continent is getting more, so feel free to just check your favorite retailer, and the orders will be filled sooner or later.
-Canada has just been re-stocked.
+Canada has been re-stocked.
 Kindle and audio versions are often cheaper on international Amazon sites (like Amazon.com.br for Brazil, et cetera).
 The Australia / Asia launch was delayed a bit, but it should be available most places now – Kinokuniya Singapore is a good option in Southeast Asia – and Book Depository offers free shipping worldwide (from the UK), when they have copies.

 Praise For The Jakarta Method: Washington’s Anticommunist Crusade and the Mass Murder Program that Shaped Our World…